bitsacm/bluff/server/README.md

 - here we authenticate and will set that cookie to req.user object so that we could id for further use with user.then we would be redirected to '/result' route.

 - at result route,we would check is user logged in if he is logged in we would render 'index.ejs' else we would redirect it to 'login' route

+- at '/rooms' route , creates a room with taking roomname and username as prompt

+- handles games started event, new player joining ,disconnection, cards hand to deck and usernames list

+- client side code for socket is in test.ejs file